 - An application hosted on-premises enabled for AAD authentication.

 - Any quick-start code samples you have deployed for testing.

 What do I need to update?

-Especially important: In addition to updating the AAD authority in code, you also need to update references to Azure Active Directory Authentication Libraries (ADAL).
+- Update to the latest Azure Active Directory Authentication Libraries (ADAL).
 The versioning of ADAL varies by client/server.
-Also, the package manager (NuGet, npm, etc.) for the development platform also varies.
-We recommend updating to the latest version for your platform available at Azure Active Directory Authentication Libraries.
+The package manager (NuGet, npm, etc.) for the development platform can also vary.
+We recommend updating to the latest version for your platform available at Azure Active Directory Authentication Libraries

 What about administrative tools?